GreatThirdRail.org Home

 Photo by AF Scholz, from the Krambles-Peterson Archive

 A westbound three car train led by a Pullman approaches 5th Avenue/Maywood as seen looking east from the eastbound platform, circa 1952.
 The edges of the platforms were designed to be flipped up to permit the passage of freight cars which were wider than the passenger cars.
-Click here for a larger version.

 Photo by RV Mehlenbeck, from the Krambles-Peterson Archive

 Car 402 leads a two car train at Ardmore Avenue as it loads passengers for the trip east to Forest Park on March 23, 1957.
 In less than four months this scene would happen for the last time.
-Click here for a larger version.

 Photo by TH Desnoyers, from the Krambles-Peterson Archive

 Car 402 is at Prince Crossing on the Elgin branch on August 23, 1953.
-Click here for a larger version.

 Photo by GM Andersen, from the Krambles-Peterson Archive

 Car 415, seen decked out in a paint scheme proclaiming "Buy War Bonds," is at Wheaton on April 13, 1946.
 415 was one of two cars on the CA&E to recive patriotic war-time liveries.
 The other was car 416, which carried the message "Fly for Navy."
-Click here for a larger version.

 Photo from the Van Dusen Collection